 However, the needle and spring mechanism in the model can be de-calibrated by shock, vibration, and impact.
 The analog scale will also require some expertise to read and interpret correctly.

 Landing a Balance Between Multimeter Cost and Efficiency

 Let me ask you this, dear readers; how far would you go to ensure that you get the best value, performance, and efficiency out of your products?

 Poll's in and the results say that you should go as far as your budget allows you.

 However, you should never go shopping with the notion that an item's quality determines the case.
 More often than not, this is usually not the case.
-Our word of advice is that you should not dwell on the cost when looking for a multimeter because you'll only end up shopping by budget and not by purpose.
-Instead, try to concentrate on the overall customer rating and most importantly, the features and reasons why you want a multimeter.

 For example, people looking for a simple unit for occasional home use may want to go for less accuracy and fewer features which ultimately translate to lower costs.
 There's no point spending loads on features like high voltage capacity and pinpoint accuracy unless you want something for commercial purposes.

 The key to finding a middle ground in terms of multimeter cost and efficiency is shopping according to the device's intended purposes and applications.
 You simply can't go wrong with that approach.